hk-kumawat/C-hash-Mini-Projects/README.md

 ## Screenshots

 *Below are some sample screenshots of the application.
-Make sure to add the actual images in a folder (e.g., `screenshots/`) in your repository and update the image paths if needed.*

 - **Login Screen**
   ![Login Screen](screenshots/login.png)